June 19, Reading 1 – Deuteronomy 34

 “In him was life, and the life was the light of men.”

-The word become flesh was life, the word of life!
+The word become flesh was LIFE, the WORD OF LIFE!

-“The thief comes only to steal and kill and destroy.
-I came that they may have life and have it abundantly.”
+“I came that they may have life and have it abundantly.”

 Amen to this, Hallelujah!